dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 MailApp.sendEmail({
   to: TO_ADDRESS,
   subject: "Contact form submitted",
-  replyTo: "" + e.parameters.email,
+  replyTo: String(e.parameters.email),
   htmlBody: // Put some HTML here
 });
 ```

-(I had to concatenate the variable with a string to get it to work.
-I'm sure there's a better way to do that, but it worked for me) Also, it's hard-coded, so you will always need a field named `email` in the form.
+It just needs to be made into a string so the email send method works properly.
+Also, it's hard-coded, so you will always need a field named `email` in the form.
+This field is commented out by default in the example script in this repo because it may not be a requirement for everyone.

 Lets format the `htmlBody` now.
 Initially, I used the following code: